keyboardio/Chrysalis/product-status.md

 ## What doesn't work

 - Firmware updates for the Model 100
-- Loading stock firmware for the Atreus and Model 01
 - Loading "pre-configured" layouts
 - Device disconnect detection
 - Backup and restore (outside of flashing)